davidgasquez/handbook/content/habits.md

 [We, humans, are basically habit machines](https://twitter.com/JamesClear/status/1059504529111158784).
 We form habits.
 We run on those habits all day long.
 Your outcomes are a lagging measure of your habits.
 How you spend your days is how you spend your life.
 Every action you take is a vote for the type of person you wish to become.

 Habits can be great because they help us get tasks done efficiently without having to spend willpower on them all the time.
 The purpose of a habit is to remove that action from self-negotiation.
 You no longer expend energy deciding whether to do it ([ego depletion](https://en.wikipedia.org/wiki/Ego_depletion)).
 Habits will keep the frontal cortex free to solve other problems.

 [Make part of your identity to be an agent](https://www.neelnanda.io/blog/become-a-person-who-actually-does-things) that does things.
 E.g: noticing the small problems, and fixing them.
+The most effective way to change your habits is to focus not on what you want to achieve, but on who you wish to become.

 They can also cause addictions and be harmful for us.
 It's important to be aware of your habits and know how to break habits and know how to make habits.
 Habits are the compound interest of self-improvement.
 Make small habits that push you forward, little by little, and make them [compound](https://www.investopedia.com/terms/c/compoundinterest.asp).
 Remember, there are [no hacks](http://www.collaborativefund.com/blog/useful-hacks/) in life!